Kitura/Swift-JWT/README.md

 to your application.

 ### Check whether an algorithm is supported
-The supported algorithms are listed in `Algorithm`.
-In order to check if an algorithm is supported and whether it requires a key or a secret, call:
+The supported algorithms are listed above.

+In order to check at run time if an algorithm is supported and whether it requires a key or a secret, call:

 ``` swift
 public static func isSupported(name: String) -> Supported